As you go further in this article, you will find out the best-paying jobs in clothing/shoe/accessory stores!

 Marketing managers are in control of a company’s or brand’s marketing methods — such as branding operations, including planning advertising campaigns and monitoring the effectiveness of these ads.

-Marketing managers must comprehend existing market circumstances in order to assess if a marketing strategy is working or need to be altered.
+Marketing managers must comprehend existing market circumstances to assess if a marketing strategy is working or need to be altered.

 Certification needed to be successful in clothing/shoe/accessory stores